 Later at the Nationals he was in a solo break for 45 minutes.
 He occupied himself by thinking of friends and supporters, allowing him to "dig deeper and suffer more than I ever had."
 He was caught 500 meters from the finish.
 He was heartbroken, but the next day he received the offer from Vaughters.

 He had a year to exhilarate riding for the Garmin team, but that sadly came to an end.
-Despite winning his first race with Garmin, stage one of the Tour de San Luis in Argentina and finishing second overall to Nairo Quintana, who went on to win the Giro, his contract with Garmin was not renewed for 2015.
+Despite winning his first race with Garmin, stage one of the Tour de San Luis in Argentina and finishing second overall to Nairo Quintana, who went on to win the Giro that year, his contract with Garmin was not renewed for 2015.
 He'll be back racing for a small domestic team, Optim-Kelly Benefit this time, in 2015 hoping for another offer from a World Tour team.
 Even at the age of 29 he clings to the dream of riding in The Tour de France and having a Yellow Jersey to hang on the wall of a palatial estate.